PolPinol/First-C-Project-Artificial-Inteligence-for-Connect-4/README.md

 <img src="https://i.ibb.co/vZ7zhNX/fondo-Games.png" alt="c"/>

-# First C Project: Artificial Inteligence for Connect 4
+# First C Project: Artificial Intelligence for Connect 4

 C project created in 2019.
 It is an artificial intelligence for the game 4 in a row using a Minimax Algorithm.